cartex10/RotomBot/README.md

 		Repeats the message sent with the command call
 	!roll
 		Rolls any specified die with any modifier
-EXTRA FEATURES:
+	!sick
+		Sends message with button that activates upon being pressed by a selectable amount of people EXTRA FEATURES:

 	Sends introductory message to new members